vmware/vic/tests/test-cases/Group24-Host-Affinity/24-01-Basic.md

 1. [The design document](../../../doc/design/host-affinity.md)

 # Environment:
-This test requires a vCenter Server environment where VCHs can be deployed and container VMs created.
+This suite requires a vCenter Server environment where VCHs can be deployed and container VMs created.

+Note that because these basic tests do not test the behavior of DRS in the presence of rules, but just the management of VM groups, these tests do not require an environment where DRS is enabled.

 Positive Testing